krantikiran68/krantikiran68.github.io/_pages/about.md

 Presently, I am engaged in my bachelors's thesis project in SDN architectures under Prof. Sandip Chakraborty.

-On a lighter note, I love hanging out with my AGV te at Cafe Coffee Day(which is an Indian Starbucks) and the occasional football game.
+On a lighter note, I love hanging out with my AGV mates at Cafe Coffee Day(which is an Indian Starbucks) and, the occasional football game.

 <!-- Something
 ======